Stawell Underground Physics Laboratory: Funding

 The first phase of the project received $1.75 million funding in the 2015 Australian federal budget.
 With matching funding from Victoria, construction started 2016 and was expected to be complete in 2017.
 However, a series of corporate mergers in 2015 and 2016 disrupted plans.
 The project was stalled when the new owners dismissed most of the labour force and shut down the Stawell gold mine to a "care and maintenance" state in December 2016.
 In December 2017, yet another new owner announced their intention to reopen the mine and were supportive of the underground laboratory, allowing hope that construction would restart.

 In 2019, the project resumed.
-The 2019 Australian federal budget included $5 million for SUPL, and in July 2019 a memorandum of understanding between Stawell Gold Mines Pty Ltd, the Northern Grampians Shire Council, and the University of Melbourne was signed to build and operate the laboratory.
+The 2019 Australian federal budget included $5 million for SUPL, and in July 2019 a memorandum of understanding between Stawell Gold Mines Pty Ltd, the Shire of Northern Grampians, and the University of Melbourne was signed to build and operate the laboratory.